Determining Fault in a Florida Auto Accident

 Understanding liability laws and no-fault insurance coverage in Broward County

 Determining fault in Florida auto accidents is often complicated, requiring in-depth investigation, accident reconstruction and knowledge of insurance and personal injury laws.
-At Boone and Davis, PA, our Fort Lauderdale auto accident attorneys use their more than 30 years of experience to help you determine when another party is at fault and to help you obtain the compensation you need through insurance benefits or in a personal injury or wrongful death lawsuit.
+At Boone & Davis, Attorneys at Law, our Fort Lauderdale auto accident attorneys use their more than 30 years of experience to help you determine when another party is at fault and to help you obtain the compensation you need through insurance benefits or in a personal injury or wrongful death lawsuit.
 Our firm has a network of experts to help us determine fault and the full extent of your injuries, including long-term medical costs and decreased earning capacity, so we can help you obtain the maximum compensation possible under the law and applicable insurance policy limits.

 How to determine fault in a car accident in the Fort Lauderdale area